evilworks/nppsync/readme.md

 1.3.1 - `<link href="*.css" />` are updated dynamically, without page refresh.
 The href attribute get `&v=<hash>` appended at each .css file change.

+1.3.1 - Added support for `*.dev` domains and HTTPS for all supported domains.